metagentools/GraphBin/docs/install.md

 ### Method 1: conda install

-You can install GraphBin via [Conda](https://docs.conda.io/en/latest/).
-You can download [Anaconda](https://www.anaconda.com/distribution/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) which contains Conda.
+You can install GraphBin using the [bioconda](https://anaconda.org/bioconda/graphbin) distribution.
+You can download [Anaconda](https://www.anaconda.com/distribution/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) which contains `conda`.

-Now let's add conda channels so we know the locations where packages are stored.
+Now let's add the required conda channels so we know the locations where packages are stored.

 ```
 conda config --add channels defaults